sapcc/asr1k-neutron-l3/README.md

 Documentation is split into two sections one mapping [Openstack Neutron entities to device configuration](DEVICE_README.md), the other describing the [design principles of the software components](DRIVER_README.md).

-**The current state in development/alpha and it is not intended for productove use in its current state**
+**The current state in development/alpha and it is not intended for productive use in its current state**